AryanCruise/Bankify/README.md

-# Bankify - Banking Microservices API
+# Bankify - Banking Services API

 ### Description
 **Bankify** is a RESTful banking API microservice application that provides essential banking functionalities such as **account management**, **money transfers**, **notifications**, and **authentication**.
 It is designed for ease of interaction and is accessible through a user-friendly **Swagger UI**.